Cisco-AMP/java_security/blog.md

 ### Server Setup

-This demo is built around a web server that accepts and deserializes a sumbission.
+This demo is built around a web server that accepts and deserializes a submission.
 The submission class isn't really anything special.
 Here it is, `com.cisco.amp.server.Submission`, stripped of comments.
 ```java